 Head to @sailor_bailey for this awesome "freezer fudge" recipe!

-We've made a roundup of some ingenious ways to snack on our new grain-free pretzels.
+We've made a roundup of some ingenious ways to snack on our new grain and gluten free pretzels.
 Here are our favorite ways to eat this snack—and eat it and eat it—with a few extra twists thrown in!

 20 Fun Ways to Snack on Pretzels